TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: cycle(iterable)

-   Make an iterator returning elements from the iterable and saving a copy of each.
+   Make an iterator returning elements kutoka the iterable and saving a copy of each.
-   When the iterable is exhausted, return elements from the saved copy.
+   When the iterable is exhausted, return elements kutoka the saved copy.
 Repeats indefinitely.
 Roughly equivalent to::

       def cycle(iterable):